Slow Cooker Butternut Squash Soup (with Coconut Milk)

 Butternut Squash Soup in the Crockpot?
 Yes, Please!

-If you’re a fan of butternut squash you’re going to love the ease, simplicity, and flavor of this gorgeous creamy (without the cream!) crockpot butternut squash soup.
-And if you’re looking for the simplest way to cook butternut squash halves or puree you need to try this slow cooker method for butternut squash too!
-When testing this recipe, I really wanted the flavor of the butternut squash to really shine through, so I opted to make it without the curry powder that is so often found in butternut squash soups.
+If you’re a fan of butternut squash you’re going to love the ease, simplicity, and flavor of this gorgeous creamy (without the cream) crockpot butternut squash soup.
+I do believe that the simplest way to cook butternut squash is in the slow cooker (exhibit a: cooking halves or puree in this slow cooker method for butternut squash could not be easier), and this soup in no exception!

-Instead, I opted to use a simple spice blend of turmeric and cinnamon; which adds both color and flavor to the soup, while still allowing the butternut flavor to shine through.
-I also turned this into a butternut squash carrot soup by adding a generous helping of carrots, adding both sweetness and body to the soup.
 Then, because this is such a cozy fall-vibes type of recipe, I added apple to boost the flavor and to add additional natural sweetness.
-Finally I blended everything together with creamy coconut milk, which adds body and a luscious, creamy quality to the final soup.
-In an effort to streamline prep, this crockpot butternut squash soup recipe is dump and go, AKA, a standard chop-and-drop situation – meaning you can probably have it ready to go in the slow cooker in just a matter of minutes!
+Finally I blended everything together with creamy coconut milk, which adds body and a luscious, creamy quality to the final soup without cream or dairy.
+And inn an effort to streamline prep (as I do), this crockpot butternut squash soup recipe is dump and go, AKA, a standard chop-and-drop situation, meaning you can have it ready to go in the slow cooker in just a matter of minutes without cooking anything first!

 Want to Make Butternut Squash Soup in the Instant Pot?

-I created this recipe walking you through how to make Instant Pot Butternut Squash Soup, so if you ever find yourself short on time, this pressure cooker version is just as easy and delicious!
+Here’s my Instant Pot Butternut Squash Soup, so if you ever find yourself short on time, this pressure cooker version is just as easy and delicious!

 - Stock: Use vegetable stock for a vegetarian and vegan option.
 Chicken stock also works well if you’re not making this soup vegetarian.